oddlama/nix-config/STRUCTURE.md

   - `host.pub` This host's public key (retrieved after initial setup).
 Used to rekey secrets so the host can access them at runtime.
   - `local.nix.age` Repository-wide local secrets.
 Decrypted on import, see `modules/repo/secrets.nix` for more information.

-  Some hosts define microvms that run as virtualized guests.
-Their configuration is usually just a single file stored in `microvms/<vm>.nix`.
-Their secrets are usually stored in a subfolder of the host's secrets.
+  Some hosts define guests that run as containerized or virtualized guests.
+Their configuration is usually just a single file stored in `guests/<name>.nix`.
+Their secrets are usually stored in a subfolder of the host's secrets folder.

 - `lib/` contains extra library functions that are needed throughout the config.